 Replace the filter, brushes, and other components when they begin to wear out.

 As for the Clean Base, you’ll get an alert when it’s time to empty it.
-Clean the charging contacts on both the charging dock and robot to make sure the robot docks and charges properly.
+Clean the charging contacts on both the charging dock and robot to make sure the robot docks and charges appropriately.

 - Excellent cleaning performance – best in class.